What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 Come on a two week trip or flash through and you will see (with a lot of money at your disposal) some of the prime attractions Africa has to offer and go home content.
 Come on a three/four week trip, still visit some big attractions, but also put up with some basic accommodation/transport to get miles from it all (virtually anywhere south of the Dar - Mwanza railway line is miles from any beaten tourist track) and you will like most come to believe that far from being overrated, this is the most underrated country in the region.

-• Highlights: Many of Tanzania's highlights are heavily touristed and very expensive by regional standards to see, but nonetheless very impressive.
-Mentioned are most of the big draw cards*in the introduction.
+Highlights: Many of Tanzania's highlights are heavily touristed and very expensive by regional standards to see, but nonetheless very impressive.
+Mentioned are most of the big draw cards in the introduction.

-Also worth noting is just how beautiful and how good walking is in the south of the country, in particular Tukuyu and the Usambara mountains.
-Not mentioned above and highly rated are Lake Manyara NP a gem in the northern safari circuit plus Mount Meru, an underrated (some say better) and cheaper alternative than Kilimanjaro.
+Not mentioned above and highly rated are Lake Manyara NP a gem in the northern safari circuit plus Mount Meru, an underrated (and better), cheaper alternative than Kilimanjaro.

-There must be over a hundred safari companies operating out of Arusha and as you would imagine competition is cut-throat.
+Tanzania SafariThere must be over a hundred safari companies operating out of Arusha and as you would imagine competition is cut-throat.
 Of course you get several bad apples among lots of good operators.
 You would imagine it's budget travellers who get caught out the most by these 'bad apple' out-fits as it is they who try to drive prices down the most.
-At time of writing the cheapest rate per day was around US$175-200 and you can safely assume that if you get offered much lower than this, something's amiss.
+At time of writing the cheapest rate per day was around US$150-180 and you can safely assume that if you get offered much lower than this, something's amiss.

-The situation is as it stands probably because there is a high number of budget tourists all looking for the same thing - the cheapest deal, which normally means the highest risk.
+This is safari central and you can expect lots of other tourist/jeeps at almost every point of your safari.
+The key to great safari is ultimately your guide/driver and luck.
+Both are quite random.
+The very cheapest deals can means the highest risk, but not always.
 Best advice is to give yourself a few days in Arusha, use your commonsense and have a few conversations around town.
 You can ask the tourist office about blacklisted outfits, but operators can always operate under another name.
 It is also worth noting that many touts are skilled manipulators, and often pressure you into a decision by making you feel you have a one-off deal.
 Arriving by bus you'll get met by many touts and although they are great to find you a room, it is well worth saying you have already been on safari.
 If there are only two of you try and team up with another pair or your tour will cost about 50% extra and if put into a group by an agency, then it will be the choice of the operator not yours.
-All the above said there are loads of great operators in town, of which most guidebooks have recommendations of a few (but these are normally a little bit more expensive than may be found elsewhere); Sunny Safaris and Roy Safaris are both great operators.
-Final note, as with anything, it always pays to ask for a discount, especially when things look slow.
-See Kenya safari info for more tips and advice.

 Note that high costs reflect park entry fees which the government keeps on increasing, you can check latest prices here.

-Due to recent elections, the current government is spending a good deal of money on roads.
+• Getting Around: Due to recent elections, the current government is spending a good deal of money on roads.
 The Dar-es-Salaam - Morogoro road has improved a greatly over the past few years, and they are extending it down to Mikumi.
 The Dar-es-Salaam - Arusha road shows signs of imminent construction, but that could mean anything - but still absolutely nothing is being done.
-The road is getting thinner and thinner which makes for some terrifying travels.
+The road is getting thinner and thinner which makes for some terrifying trips.
+A Japanese NGO has built 'the nicest road in Tanzania', which replaces the gravel/old road to Ngorongoro crater.
+Good surfaced roads and quick buses connect Dar-es-Salaam to Arusha, Moshi, Tanga, Morogoro and Dodoma.
+The road from Dar-es-Salaam to Mbeya is okayish, but most other roads are quite bad (if improving), but all roads are normally always serviced by buses.
+However, as with elsewhere in Africa the concept of a full vehicle simply isn't recognised!

 Far less popular is Mount Meru (the fifth highest mountain in Africa) and rated by many to be a much better option than Kilimanjaro.
 It's a shorter (2-3 days), much cheaper, less tramped and certainly prettier climb (Kilimanjaro is quite ugly in places).
+Highly recommended over Killi.

 There are numerous travel agencies around Dar-es-Salaam which can also arrange travel.
 On Zanzibar, the Precision Air offices are downtown in Stone Town.
-The night ferry from Zanzibar to Dar-es-Salaam (there isn't one the other way), is quite comfortable in first class (the only class as a tourist you're allowed).
+The night ferry from Zanzibar to Dar-es-Salaam (there isn't normally one the other way), is quite comfortable in first class (the only class as a tourist you're allowed).
 Get there early to get a whole couch to lie on.
 This ferry is cheapish, and saves you from needing a hotel.
 Just try not to use the bathrooms!

-• Costs: Budget on about US$30 to $35 a day on the beaten track.
+• ExpensiveCosts: Budget on about US$50 to $100 a day on the beaten track.
 A visit to Zanzibar will raise this cost slightly and activities will completely wipe it out.
 See above for what to expect to pay out for a Northern circuit safari and/or Kilimanjaro climb, to name a few popular options.
+Like much or East Africa, when you are anywhere interesting (attractions or gateway to attractions) it can be expensive.
+This is normally due to the lack of cheap street food (that you would want to eat) as can be found in Asia/Americas and that accommodation is expensive.
+Expect around $50-70 for a basic double and more if you hit the wrong season.

 • People vibe: